FHNW-Dream-Team/five-card-stud/README.md

 + Initialized Project and prepared all files
 + Added function to add player to lobby
 + Let the first two players also choose a username
++ Added function to remove players from the lobby
 + Add an icon to all windows

 **by Sasa Trajkova**